-- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM\A1 + DIMM\A2 = DIMM\B1 + DIMM\B2). - Always install DIMMs with the same CAS latency.
+- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM_A1 + DIMM_A2 = DIMM_B1 + DIMM_B2). - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
-Refer to the DDR2 Qualified Vendors List on the next page for details. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.
+Visit the ASUS website (www.asus.com) for the latest Qualified Vendors List. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.